 We’ve selected a few of the latest new geographic, host and species records for plant pests and diseases from CAB Abstracts.
-Records this fortnight include the first report of Polyphagotarsonemus latus in Saudi Arabia.
-The first report of Rhizoctonia solani from parthenium weed in Malaysia and a report on the Asian walnut moth in Turkey.
+Records this month include the first report on North American poplar leaf rust fungus (Melampsora medusae) in China, reports on a new species of Momphidae identified in the Netherlands and a new relative of the Irish famine pathogen Phytophthora infestans in South America.
 Continue reading

 We’ve selected a few of the latest new geographic, host and species records for plant pests and diseases from CAB Abstracts.
-Records this fortnight include the first report of Trochoideus desjardinsi in Cuba.
-8 new records of Curculionidae in Saudi Arabia and 3 new species of aphids in China.
+Records this fortnight include a report on a new pest on Althea in Turkey, a new species of longhorn beetle (Cerambycidae) in Albania and the first report of Angarus as an egg parasitoid of the banana lacewing bug (Stephanitis typica).
 Continue reading

 We’ve selected a few of the latest new geographic, host and species records for plant pests and diseases from CAB Abstracts.
-Records this fortnight include the first report of sweet potato Badnavirus in South Africa.
-The first report of Arabis mosaic virus in rhubarb in Poland and the first report of maize yellow mosaic virus on corn in South Korea.
+Records this fortnight include the first report of grapevine yellow speckle viroid-2 infecting grapevines, the first report of hop stunt viroid infecting strawberries in China and the first report of bean yellow mosaic virus infecting Tropaeolum maius in Hawaii.
 Continue reading